 Steps

-The traditional recipe at this point calls for toasting the spices for 5-10 minutes, until the spices have slightly darkened and the aroma they release is intense and fragrant.
-You can do this if you wish, but I prefer to prepare all the spices raw and toast the amount I need when I prepare the dish.
+The traditional recipe calls for toasting the spices at this point for 5-10 minutes, until they darken slightly and release a strong, fragrant aroma.
+You can do that if you like, but I prefer to prepare all the spices raw and toast the amount I need when I prepare the dish.

-Place the spices in a mortar and work with the pestle for about ten minutes until you achieve a very fine consistency.
+Place the spices in a mortar and work with the pestle for about ten minutes until you obtain a very fine texture.

-Pour everything into a well-cleaned and airtight container and store it for months away from heat and light.
+Pour everything into a clean, airtight container and store it for months away from heat and light.

-And here is the Indonesian-style curry powder.
-What a fragrance!
+And here is the curry powder in the Indonesian version.
+What a smell!

-Just use a teaspoon or more to give a lot of oriental flavor to the dishes.
-My advice is to add it at the start of the sauce preparation, when sautéing onion or garlic in a little oil: this is how the flavor will be best released.
+Just use a teaspoon or more to give a strong Eastern aroma to dishes.
+My advice is to add it at the beginning of sauce preparation, when you sauté onion or garlic in a little oil: this is how the flavor will be released best.

 by Giovanna Buono